hisschemoller/volca-freesound/README.md

 Use new batteries or a power adapter on the Volca Sample.

+## Error messages on the Volca Sample

 #### Error CRC

+I'll add information as soon as I know what this error means.

 #### Error DCOD

+I'll add information as soon as I know what this error means.

 ## About

-To transfer samples Volca Freesound uses [Syro.js](https://github.com/ptigas/syro.js), a Javascript version of the [Korg Syro SDK](http://korginc.github.io/volcasample/) that was made by [Panagiotis Tigas](http://ptigas.com/).
+To transfer samples the app uses [Syro.js](https://github.com/ptigas/syro.js), a Javascript version of the [Korg Syro SDK](http://korginc.github.io/volcasample/) that was made by [Panagiotis Tigas](http://ptigas.com/).

 The app itself is built on [Kriasoft](https://www.kriasoft.com/)'s [React Starter Kit](https://github.com/kriasoft/react-starter-kit).
 It's my first React and Redux project in fact, that I built to get to know and use the framework and its tools.